Horseshoe: Superstition

+The mention of the "horse-shoe arch" likely refers to a horseshoe with its open ends facing downward, consistent with the illustrations found throughout the tale.

+Blacksmiths and Horseshoes also have a connection.
+Blacksmiths themselves were historically considered lucky and revered for their craft, as they worked with fire and iron, both seen as powerful and protective elements.
+Their association with luck extended to the horseshoes they forged, which became symbols of protection and good fortune.
+Blacksmiths often hung horseshoes with the ends pointing down, believing this orientation would allow blessings and luck to pour onto their work.

 Heraldry

-In heraldry horseshoes most often occur as canting charges, such as in the arms of families with names like Farrier, Marshall, and Smith.
-A horseshoe with two hammers also appears in the arms of Hammersmith and Fulham, a borough in London.
+In heraldry, horseshoes most often occur as canting charges, such as in the arms of families with names like Farrier, Marshall, and Smith.
+A horseshoe (together with two hammers) also appears in the arms of Hammersmith and Fulham, a borough in London.

 The flag of Rutland, England's smallest historic county, consists of a golden horseshoe laid over a field scattered with acorns.
-It refers to an ancient tradition in which every noble visiting Oakham, Rutland's county town, presents a horseshoe to the Lord of the Manor, which is then nailed to the wall of Oakham Castle.
-Over centuries the Castle has amassed a vast collection of horseshoes, the oldest of which date from the 15th century.
+This refers to an ancient tradition in which every noble visiting Oakham, Rutland's county town, presents a horseshoe to the Lord of the Manor, which is then nailed to the wall of Oakham Castle.
+Over the centuries, the Castle has amassed a vast collection of horseshoes, the oldest of which date from the 15th century.

 Monuments and structures

 A massive golden horseshoe structure is erected over the shopping mall of the Tuuri village in Alavus, a town of Finland.
-It is one of the most famous monuments in the locality; however it ranks number three in Reuters' list of world's ugliest buildings and monuments.
+It is one of the most famous monuments in the locality; however, it stands at number three in Reuters' list of world's ugliest buildings and monuments.

 Sport

-The sport of horseshoes involves a horseshoe being thrown to land as close as possible to a rod in order to score points.
-As far as is known, the sport is as old as horseshoes themselves.
-While traditional horseshoes can still be used, most organized versions of the game use specialized sporting horseshoes, which do not fit on horses' hooves.
+The sport of horseshoes involves a horseshoe being thrown as close as possible to a rod in order to score points.
+As far as it is known, the sport is as old as horseshoes themselves.
+While traditional horseshoes can still be used, most organized versions of the game use specialized sport horseshoes, which do not fit on horses' hooves.